cisagov/ScubaGear/Testing/Readme.md

 ### Product test plans ###

 Each of the ScubaGear supported products should have one or more test plans.
-Each test plan is defined as a YAML file and consists of multiple test cases for each secure configuration policy.
+Each test plan is defined by a YAML file and consists of multiple test cases for each secure configuration policy.
 Test cases are defined for both non-compliant and compliant use cases.
 The objective of functional testing is to test every possible non-compliant/compliant configuration for a policy and ensure that ScubaGear is correctly identifying it as a policy failure/pass.

-The development team for each product are responsible for maintaining these test plans and ensuring that they are accurate and complete.
+The development teams for each product are responsible for maintaining these test plans and ensuring that they are accurate and complete.
 Note that each product has at least one test plan associated with it.
 There can be multiple test plans for a product; these additional test plans are used to capture unique configurations based on tenant type and/or PowerShell variant.
 To differentiate among the test plans, they use the following naming convention:
 ```
 product.<variant>.testplan.yaml
 ```